JonasKruckenberg/library/README.md

 ## Acknoledgements

-This was heavily inspired by [@isislovecruft](https://github.com/isislovecruft/library--)'s awesome paper library!
+This was heavily inspired by [@isislovecruft](https://github.com/isislovecruft/library--)'s awesome library (And a few papers taken from there as well :wink:)!